-The anesthesiologists at Cancer Treatment Centers of America® (CTCA) in Philadelphia, Pennsylvania, are dedicated to whole-person care and improving the cancer patient’s journey.
+The anesthesiologists at Cancer Treatment Centers of America® (CTCA) in Philadelphia, are dedicated to whole-person care and improving the cancer patient’s journey.
 Both often go hand in hand.
-The anesthesiology team at CTCA® at Eastern Regional Medical Center (Eastern) supports patients throughout the perioperative phase.
+The anesthesiology team at CTCA® in Philadelphia supports patients throughout the perioperative phase.
 These anesthesiologists spend time with patients to gain an understanding of their physical and emotional needs before a procedure.
 They also are there to monitor their status and progress during recovery.

-During their first meeting with patients, anesthesiologists at Eastern inquire about the patients’ past medical history as part of the comprehensive medical review process.
+During their first meeting with patients, anesthesiologists at CTCA inquire about the patients’ past medical history as part of the comprehensive medical review process.
 This process may include reviewing tests or diagnostic records and interviewing patients about their health backgrounds.
-The Pennsylvania anesthesiologists, for example, ask whether patients are currently taking medications and, if so, which ones.
+The Philadelphia hospital anesthesiologists, for example, ask whether patients are currently taking medications and, if so, which ones.
 They may also inquire about other conditions and known allergies or reactions to medications, to help determine an appropriate course of anesthesia.

-Anesthesiologists like Dr. Rob Mukerjee, Chief of the Department of Anesthesiology at the Philadelphia cancer center, play an important role during surgical procedures.
+Anesthesiologists like Dr. Rob Mukerjee, Chief of the Department of Anesthesiology at CTCA in Philadelphia, play an important role during surgical procedures.
 They keep a close watch over patients’ vital signs, such as blood pressure and temperature, and adjust medications for pain and consciousness as needed.
 This level of care continues after the procedure to help patients experience a smooth recovery.